2015/16 Space Time - Studio Residencies

 In response to the ongoing challenge of accessible space for the development of dance practice, Tracks is offering an opportunity for Northern Territory dance artists to use our dance studio, free of charge, to work on contemporary choreographic development, either through research or development.
 We also host dance artists who have a connection to the company.

 Culminating in a showing and a forum to discuss and evaluate the processes involved.
-See photos of showing.
+See photos of the showing.

 Residents